-Now, let’s look at some sustainable fashion terms in a simple fashion to make them relevant to you:
+Now, let’s look at some sustainable fashion industry terms in a simple fashion to make them relevant to you:

-Recycled materials.
+- Recycled materials.
 These reduce waste and fuel consumption.
 However, recycled PET is not that eco-friendly as it’s a very wasteful recycling process.Fashion brands need to balance the needs of fashion lovers with the fair treatment of the planet.

 - 100% materials.
 These are materials which can be completely recycled, nothing left behind.
 Zero waste is the goal.
 Zero waste is the opposite of fast fashion and many of our favorite brands are making huge strides towards this objective.